1964 Tulsa Golden Hurricane football team: Record passing attack

 At the end of the 1964 season, Rhome finished second behind John Huarte in close voting for the Heisman Trophy with Rhome receiving 186 first place votes to 216 for Huarte.
 He was also selected as a first-team All-American by Football News, the Football Writers Association of America, and the United Press International, and he went on to play seven seasons in the National Football League (NFL).

 End Howard Twilley led the NCAA major college players with 95 catches for 1,173 receiving yards and 13 touchdowns.
 He also ranked second in scoring (110) points, one point behind Brian Piccolo.
 Twilley went on to a long NFL career with the Miami Dolphins and was inducted in 1992 into the College Football Hall of Fame.

+After the season

+1965 NFL draft

+The following Golden Hurricane players were selected in the 1965 NFL draft following the season.

+1965 AFL draft

+The following Golden Hurricane players were selected in the 1965 American Football League draft following the season.